Comparison: PRK vs. LASIK

 Eye Surgery Options

 Most patients select LASIK eye surgery because clarity of vision occurs quickly and healing is rapid.
-However, Mark Mandel, MD at Optima Eye in the Bay Area offers a variety of other procedures as an alternative to LASIK eye surgery.
-These procedures, which include PRK, LASEK, and Epi-LASIK surgery, are known as “surface procedures.”
-For the remainder of this article, we will use the term PRK/LASEK to also imply Epi-LASIK.
+However, Mark Mandel, MD at Optima Eye in the Bay Area offers PRK as an alternative to LASIK eye surgery.

 Dr. Mandel charges the same for both LASIK and surface procedures.
-The Laser Center charges a little more for EPI-LASIK because of the special instrumentation required.
+The Laser Center charges a little more for LASIK because of the special instrumentation required.

 Both LASIK and surface procedures are quite short.
 They each take about 6 minutes of actual treatment time for each eye.
 There is no discomfort during either procedure.
-With LASIK and EPI-LASIK, there is a “pressure sensation” and a “graying” out of vision for about 20 seconds at the beginning of the procedure.
+With LASIK, there is a “pressure sensation” and a “graying” out of vision for about 60 seconds at the beginning of the procedure.

 Complexity of the Surgery